This article was going to see the world a long time ago…

 The insurance claim process consists of several stages, with each one having the potential to negatively impact client satisfaction.

-Being able to integrate an easier method to the claims resolution process is what will guarantee a pleasant customer experience and earn each customer’s loyalty, thereby retaining the policyholder’s account.
+With that in mind, being able to integrate an easier method to the claims resolution process is what will guarantee a pleasant customer experience and earn each customer’s loyalty, thereby retaining the policyholder’s account.

 I’m sure each insurer knows about this chain.